 Fannie Mae is not permitted to redeem the senior preferred stock prior to the termination of Treasury's funding commitment under the senior preferred stock purchase agreement.
-The limited circumstances under which Treasury's funding commitment will terminate are described in "Business-Conservatorship and Treasury Agreements" in the company's 2015 Form 10-K.
+The limited circumstances under which Treasury's funding commitment will terminate are described in "Business-Conservatorship and Treasury Agreements" in the company's annual report on Form 10-K for the year ended December 31, 2015 (2015 Form 10-K).